Get on the Road to Great Content

 Developing a content strategy road map will help you consistently share your message and meet the expectations of an audience that is always plugged in.

 If you currently run a business website, take a moment to look through the content you’ve already shared.
 The most important aspect of developing a new content plan is starting with what is already known.
-Figure out what’s working, what’s falling behind and how you can tweak what exists to fit your strategy moving forward.
+Figure out what’s working, what’s not, and how you can tweak what exists to fit your strategy moving forward.

 Sit down with whoever writes your website content or regularly measures your web performance and have them answer these questions: